Adroiti/docs-for-code-review-tools/RuboCop/Lint-Void.md

 ## Description

-This cop checks for operators, variables and literals used in void context.
+This rule checks for operators, variables and literals used in void context.

-### Example
+## Examples

 ```ruby
 # bad